 Here at Stocksy, we curate our stock video collections to offer clients unique styles, different points of view, and innovative imagery for their projects.
 Our contributors are fairly compensated for their work, enabling us to both build long term relationships with our members and help invigorate them with creative fervor.
 We know that exposure doesn’t pay the bills so we are always working to support our contributors so they can keep doing what they do best.
 For more information about our stock video pricing, visit our pricing page.

 With better technology reaching the hands of creators and consumers year after year, stock images and stock videos will continue to play a key role in the way we frame and view the world around us.

 As video continues to grow into the preferred format of consumers, industries and creators will both need to adapt, placing more focus on capturing and curating quality stock footage.
-Supporting artists in a way that allows them to keep working on their craft will become more critical as well, as more platforms focus on profit over fair compensation in a competitive market.
+Supporting artists in a way that allows them to keep working on their craft will become more critical as well, as more platforms focus on profit over fair compensation in a competitive market and drive the overall quality of stock offerings down.
 Nonetheless, creators, agencies, and consumers can rest easy knowing that stock video is here to stay.

 Stocksy United is an art-forward, royalty-free stock photography + footage agency founded on creative integrity and respect for artists.
 With our exceptionally high curation standards, discovering unique, beautifully authentic imagery is effortless.
 Explore Stocksy’s collection?